8 simple steps to take before End of Financial YearAre you ready for the End of Financial Year?

-4. Make a backup of your system before rolling the month/year and take a second backup immediately after rolling.
+4. Make a system backup before rolling the month/year and take a second backup immediately after rolling.

 This gives you a “recovery point”.
 Additionally, it gives you the ability to print out historical reports at any point in time.
-For example, when your accountant asks you in December for a stock valuation report as of 30th June, you are able to do this from your backup.
-Bear in mind that retrospective stock valuation reports are usually inaccurate unless you are running a FIFO system.
-The backup copy should also be provided to your accountant to complete your tax returns.
+For example, when your accountant asks you in December for a stock valuation report as of 30th June, you can do this from your backup.
+Remember that retrospective stock valuation reports are usually inaccurate unless you run a FIFO system.
+Your accountant should also provide a backup copy to complete your tax returns.
 This is a good way to evaluate the backup data to ensure it is readable.